dhellmann/pymotw-3/source/random/index.rst

 .. module:: random
     :synopsis: Pseudorandom number generators

-The :mod:`random` module provides a fast pseudorandom number generator based on the *Mersenne Twister* algorithm.
+The ``random`` module provides a fast pseudorandom number generator based on the *Mersenne Twister* algorithm.
 Originally developed to produce inputs for Monte Carlo simulations, Mersenne Twister generates numbers with nearly uniform distribution and a large period, making it